 Every year, you probably go for a physical examination and even get your vision checked as well.
 But many of us neglect another crucial test – a hearing test.

-Just like monitoring other aspects of your health, it’s important that you get your hearing checked as well in order to catch changes in your hearing early on and prevent any further damage.
+Just like monitoring other aspects of your health, it’s essential that you get your hearing checked as well in order to catch changes in your hearing early on and prevent any further damage.
 It allows your doctor to utilize early intervention methods to help you maintain proper hearing.
 But if you don’t get your hearing checked, you could be slipping under the radar until it’s simply too late.

 The next time you start booking your yearly appointments, ensure you include a hearing test as well.

-Speak up for those around you
+Speak Up for Those around You

 Maybe you’re not the one with the fading hearing, but someone close to you is.
 You should voice your concerns to them about their hearing health and ensure they know the importance of maintaining proper hearing.
 Maybe, suggest that they have their hearing checked.
-Offering the proper information can allow them to take necessary steps to protect their fading hearing.
+Offering the proper information can allow them to take the necessary steps to protect their fading hearing.

 Be mindful of others with hearing loss